 - Class D – Poisonous and Infectious Materials

 - Class F – Dangerously Reactive Material

 A supplier is required to test their hazardous materials for their classification, except if the material is under class F. If a material is known to be radioactive, the supplier can use tests from other suppliers with similar materials.
 Otherwise, the supplier has to conduct the tests themselves.

 Credentials for WHMIS Training

-The WHMIS training certificates from Vancouver First Aid do not expire.
+The WHMIS training certificates from Vancouver First Aid is valid for 3 years.
 Students are, however, encouraged to retake training every few years to update their knowledge and skills.
 If you work with hazardous materials, it is important to receive WHMIS training.
 Similarly, if you are a supplier of hazardous materials, you are also required to have your staff trained in WHMIS.

 WHMIS credentials from Vancouver First Aid can be used all over the city and the province.

 We have made an application form available all day below, for students who cannot visit us during business hours to enroll in person.
 Our offices are open from 8AM to 5PM, if you want to visit Vancouver First Aid and have your inquiries answered.